 Recommendation: A training session on labour standards can be held for purchasing staff.
 FWF can support or facilitate in providing trainings.
 In addition, it is recommended for other product developers in the team who are in contact with suppliers to take part in training opportunities FWF offers such as: FWF seminars, the FWF annual conference and webinars.

-Comment: Staff of Filippa K also participated in the FWF seminar.
+Comment: Two buyers participated in the FWF seminar in 2015.